Bo Hines

 Hines was appointed Executive Director of the Presidential Council of Advisors on Digital Assets on January 20, 2025, working under David Sacks, the White House AI and Crypto Czar.
 1 Over the next seven months, the council produced a 166-page policy report, implemented Trump's January 23, 2025 executive order on digital financial technology, and advanced the March 6, 2025 Strategic Bitcoin Reserve executive order.
 10 The council's signature legislative achievement was the GENIUS Act, which created the first federal regulatory framework for stablecoins, requiring 1:1 backing by U.S. dollars or low-risk assets and mandating that issuers be insured depository institutions or Fed-approved nonbank entities.
 2

 On August 9, 2025, Hines resigned, reportedly claiming more than fifty job offers.
 11 Ten days later, on August 19, Fortune reported that Tether had hired Hines as a strategic advisor for digital assets and U.S. strategy.
 3 On September 12, 2025, Tether CEO Paolo Ardoino introduced Hines as CEO of the Tether USAT division at a New York City event; the division is headquartered in Charlotte, North Carolina.
-12 Based on the available timeline, Hines transitioned from designing the stablecoin regulatory framework to leading a company positioned to operate under it in approximately five weeks.
+12 On this timeline, Hines moved from designing the stablecoin regulatory framework to leading a company positioned to operate under it in approximately five weeks.
 13

-Records indicate that after resigning as Executive Director, Hines remained on as a Special Government Employee to assist Sacks with AI policy initiatives.
+After resigning as Executive Director, Hines remained a Special Government Employee assisting Sacks with AI policy initiatives.
 14 This arrangement meant Hines simultaneously held a government advisory role and private-sector positions at Tether, a configuration subject to 18 USC 208 conflict-of-interest restrictions on participating in matters affecting one's financial interests.
 14 Sacks himself received a financial conflict-of-interest waiver in March 2025 as an SGE while continuing to manage his venture capital firm, and the Senate Banking Committee launched an ethics investigation into Sacks in September 2025.
 15

 USAT Stablecoin and Cantor Fitzgerald Nexus

 USAT is a U.S.-regulated, dollar-backed stablecoin launched by Tether in January 2026.
-4 Based on corporate filings, its architecture routes through three entities: Tether as the parent, Anchorage Digital Bank (the first federally chartered crypto bank, regulated by the OCC) as the GENIUS Act-compliant token issuer, and Cantor Fitzgerald as the designated reserve custodian managing Treasury-bill reserves.
+4 Corporate filings show its architecture routes through three entities: Tether as the parent, Anchorage Digital Bank (the first federally chartered crypto bank, regulated by the OCC) as the GENIUS Act-compliant token issuer, and Cantor Fitzgerald as the designated reserve custodian managing Treasury-bill reserves.
 4 USAT Holdings Inc., a Florida corporation (P25000057870), was incorporated on October 17, 2025, in St. Petersburg with Serkan Yigit listed as an officer.
 4

-The Cantor Fitzgerald relationship is structurally central.
-According to public disclosures, Cantor manages the majority of Tether's reserves, exceeding $80 billion in Treasuries, and acquired a 5% equity stake in Tether for approximately $600 million.
+Cantor's role is central to the structure: it manages the majority of Tether's reserves, exceeding $80 billion in Treasuries, and acquired a 5% equity stake in Tether for approximately $600 million.
 5 Howard Lutnick, former Cantor Fitzgerald chairman and CEO, publicly vouched for Tether's reserves before becoming the 41st U.S. Commerce Secretary.
 5 Senator Elizabeth Warren and the Senate Banking Committee launched a probe into Lutnick's Tether ties during his confirmation process.
 5 The resulting structure connects Lutnick (Commerce Secretary with regulatory influence), Cantor Fitzgerald (Tether stakeholder and custodian), and Tether/USAT (led by Hines, former White House crypto council director), with all three parties positioned to benefit from the GENIUS Act framework.
 5

 Separately, Hines consented to serve as a director of Twenty One Capital (ticker: XXI, CIK 0002070457), a Bitcoin treasury company formed via a SPAC merger with Cantor Equity Partners.
 6 SEC filings show Hines was named as a Tether designee director in the S-4 filing dated September 15, 2025, and subsequent 8-K filings in December 2025 confirmed the arrangement.
 16 Brandon Lutnick, Howard Lutnick's son who assumed the Cantor Fitzgerald chairmanship when his father entered government, chairs Twenty One Capital via the CEP SPAC.
 Connection #2576 This represents a second corporate link between Hines and the Lutnick family beyond the USAT custodial relationship.